juanmanso/rn-widget/README.md

 The goal of this app is to spike and test how the development of widgets is using the React Native framework.

+## 🎨 Version tested in this branch

+Based on the tutorial shared on the [ASAP Developers page](https://www.asapdevelopers.com/how-to-build-widgets-for-a-react-native-app/).

 ## 🏃 How to run the app

 1. **Run `yarn install`**